AlexBeuthHS/ASE/README.md

 I connected my GitHub project to SonarCloud.
 I also had to add sonar-project properties and configure my .travis.yml configuration file.
 Click this [Link](https://sonarcloud.io/dashboard?id=ASE-RPS%3ARPS)
 ### Maven
-As im using Maven for my project it has a built in Metrics that is compareable to JDEPEND.
+As im using Maven for my project it has a built in Metrics that is comparable to JDEPEND.
 (Dependency Diagram)

 ## 3. Clean Code
 1. Unit Tests (kept readable and simple)